adam-orr/Moonpig.Recruitment/readme.md

 The Moonpig post office is still getting complaints...
-It turns out suppliers don't work during the weekend as well, i.e. if an order is received on the Friday with a lead time of 2 days, Moonpig would receive and dispatch on the Tuesday.
+It turns out suppliers don't work during the weekend as well, i.e. if an order is received on the Friday with a lead time of 2 days, Moonpig would receive and despatch on the Tuesday.

 Modify the existing code to ensure that any orders that would have been